gunthercox/ChatterBot/docs/encoding.rst

 When to use escape characters
 +++++++++++++++++++++++++++++

-Prefix your strings with the unicode escape character :code:`u'...'` when you are using escaped unicode characters.
+Prefix your strings with the unicode escape character ``u'...'`` when you are using escaped unicode characters.

 Import unicode literals from future